JehanInspired/interviewc/readme.md

 Case Study 1 : Task 2 : Complete the easy challanges found in EasyQuestions.cs

-Case Study 2 : Task 1 : Complete the API challenge found in src/test/java/ApiChallenge.java
+Case Study 2 : Task 1 : Complete the API challenge found in apitest.cs

 Case Study 2 : Task 2 : Fix the errors in the FailingApplication test found in /Selenium/Failing Tests